gih0004/RNAseq_ballgown/README.md

 ```
 Now you will have neccesary output files to use in ballgown analysis, such files are :

+Could you explain what these file extensions mean? or like what the names of the files mean?
 1. e_data.ctab
 2. e2t.ctab
 3. i_data.ctab
 4. i2t.ctab
 5. t_data.ctab
 You should have these 5 files within a directory called ballgown and within subdirectories based of the sample names
+# RNAseq_ballgown